Narcís Oller: Short fiction and other genres

 Oller's dramatic works, by contrast, are limited and of little significance: Teatre d’aficionats (1900), containing short comedies and monologues (largely adaptations of foreign authors), and Renyines d’enamorats (1926), which includes a two‑act play adapted from Molière's Le dépit amoureux, three monologues, and La brusa, a brief parody of Maeterlinck's La intruse.

 Of far greater interest are his literary memoirs, Memòries literàries (subtitled Història dels meus llibres), published posthumously in 1962.
 For unknown reasons, they omit an entire chapter on Catalan theatre from Modernisme to the First World War.
 Written in the form of letters to Víctor Català between 1913 and 1918 (with additions up to 1922), they cover his literary life from the 1870s to 1906.
 The Memoirs stand out for their narrative force and vividness, even if the wealth of detail sometimes makes the prose heavy.

-They are also an extraordinary documentary source on Oller's creative process, the critical reception of his work, his relations with the literary milieu (including rivalries, resentments, and his rupture with younger writers), his contacts with Catalan and Spanish critics and authors, and, more broadly, on the workings of the literary and publishing world of the late 19th and early 20th centuries.
+They are also a documentary source on Oller's creative process, the critical reception of his work, his relations with the literary milieu (including rivalries, resentments, and his rupture with younger writers), his contacts with Catalan and Spanish critics and authors, and, more broadly, on the workings of the literary and publishing world of the late 19th and early 20th centuries.